Luis Urías Preview, Player Props: Red Sox vs. Astros

 - The 9.1 strikeouts per nine innings put together by the Astros pitching staff ranks seventh in MLB.

-- The Astros have the fifth-ranked team ERA among all league pitching staffs (3.84).
+- The Astros' 3.84 team ERA ranks fourth across all league pitching staffs.

-- The righty's most recent appearance came on Tuesday against the Miami Marlins, when he went 4 2/3 innings, surrendering four earned runs while giving up six hits.
+- In his most recent time out on Wednesday, the right-hander tossed five innings against the Miami Marlins, giving up four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.